rjwalls/rjwalls.github.io/index.md

 ### About Me

-I am a postdoctoral scholar in Department of Computer Science at The Pennsylvania State University working with [Prof. Patrick McDaniel](http://www.patrickmcdaniel.org/).
+I am a postdoctoral scholar in Department of Electrical Engineering and Computer Science at The Pennsylvania State University working with [Prof.
+Patrick McDaniel](http://www.patrickmcdaniel.org/).
 My research is focused on developing the science of security.

 Previously, I attended the School of Computer Science at the [University of